politmedia/KAIROS/doc/HOWTO.md

-# How to do Freedomvote
+# How to do KAIROS
-This guide is written in a chronological order, to assist you in the process of using Freedomvote in your campaign.
+This guide is written in a chronological order, to assist you in the process of using KAIROS in your campaign.

 ## Preperation